 In a recent New York Times article, economics laureate Paul Krugman warned Americans that Donald Trump’s agenda would make the air unsafe to breathe.
 In particular, Krugman warned that Trump’s selection of Scott Pruitt for EPA chief would return air pollution to the levels of 1970, when the EPA was formed.

 However, Krugman is wrong both in theory and practice.
 Yes, air quality is better now than in 1970, but even before the EPA existed, air quality had been steadily improving for decades.
-This steady trend of improvement was due to general economic development, nuisance suits, and regulation lower levels of government.
+This steady trend of improvement was due to general economic development, nuisance suits, and regulation at lower levels of government.
 It makes little sense for the federal government to impose air quality regulations on smaller jurisdictions, rather than letting the local inhabitants make their own decisions on the tradeoffs involved.

 Krugman Thinks All Blessings Come From Washington